laurenmitchell/MTA_timer/README.md

 Once you have your own login, a new access key is generated that you can use for 30 days.
 You will see in the code, there is a place where you will need to input your own access key.

 ## Step 4: View Your Data in the Console
 In order to undestand how the MTA data is provided, you will need to play around a bit in the console.
 Shockingly, it is not well organized and the subway names correcpond with station codes.
 For example, I live off the Delancy/Essex st stop with a station code '625'.
+I hard coded in my subway station so I could more easily filter through the data.
+If you choose not to do that, it will be very overwhelming so I recommend looking up a subway station code and filtering from there.

 The sketch is hosted locally through localhost:8000.

 In my code, I have the data being stored to mtaData.
 Begin by typing that into the console and seeing the objects inside of the data set.
 From there, you can view
 `mtaData.complexId, mtaData.name, mtaData.lines etc.`